panubo/docker-privatebin/README.md

 NB.
 This provides ephemeral data storage to the backend.

-We also use `conf.php` with some tweaked settings.
+We also use a custom `conf.php` with tweaked settings.

 ## Status